Zmmyslony/vector_slicer/README.md

 in order for the python scripts to work as intended.

 ### macOS
-**Warning: This software uses OpenMP and so is incompatible with AppleClang.
-By default, the installation script uses LLVM.**
+**Warning: MacOS installation is the least well polished, so you may encounter issues.
+If that is the case, please get in touch with us, so we can improve the CMake file.**

 In the desired parent directory run
 ```